alimpfard/jakt/documentation/jakt_shaved.md

 let v = [85; 3]             // Array with 3 entries, initialized to 85 (immutable)
 mut x: [i32] = []           // Mutable empty array of type i32

-enum Apple { GrannySmith }  // Apple is a type with a value GrannySmith enum SimpleWithType {       // Enum values can have independent types
+enum Apple { GrannySmith }  // Apple is an enum type with a single constructor GrannySmith enum SimpleWithType {       // Enum constructors can have independent types
     A(i32)
-    B(u32)
+    B(x: u32, y: u32)
 }
-enum UnderlyingType: i32 {  // Enum types can be specified here
+enum UnderlyingType: i32 {  // Enums can be declared with an underlying numeric type
     Zero
     One = 1
     ItsAllMadeUp = 10
 }

-let food:Apple = Apple::GrannySmith     //Assign enum entry to variable
+let food: Apple = Apple::GrannySmith     // Assign enum value to variable
 ```

 ## Arrays